thexeo/thexeo-ai/README.md

 # Thexeo AI Project Worker

+Thexeo AI Worker Consent Statement

+By installing Thexeo AI Worker, you agree to these terms:

+No Personal Data: The software does not collect, store, or share personal information.
+It only connects to the thexeo.com API for functionality and performs web scraping for specific tasks without accessing personal data.
+Privacy Commitment: We respect your privacy and ensure no personal data is compromised during use.
+Internet Requirement: Internet connection is needed to access the thexeo.com API and for web scraping.
+Updates: This statement may be updated; changes will be communicated in new releases or via the software interface.

 This project leverages parallel processing with GPU capabilities to efficiently gather and manage data relevant to digital marketing and SEO for our clients.

 How to Earn $THEXEO Token Airdrop